hackclub/OnBoard/projects/D4LM_HackerCard/README.md

 # D4LM Hacker Card

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
 I am making a hacker card that includes my information and a nfc reader that I can share with others.
 It can be read from the phone and has an LED.
+It has also some cool artwork that I made on the back.
 <!-- How much is it going to cost? -->
 $23.61
 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->